Antisemitism in the United Kingdom: Government

 The Home Office has provided 'The Jewish Community Protective Security Grant' for the security of synagogues, schools and other Jewish centres, with the Community Security Trust as the Grant Recipient.
 It was introduced in 2015 and Home Secretary, Sajid Javid pledged to increase funding, bringing the total amount allocated from 2015 to 2019 to £65.2 million.

 The Holocaust is the only compulsory subject in the national history curriculum in secondary schools.
 The Department for Education provides significant funding to the Holocaust Educational Trust, including programmes for schools and universities.
 The Government also funds the Holocaust Memorial Day Trust.
 The Heritage Lottery Fund in 2018 and 2019 provided significant funding for conservation and a religious, educational and cultural centre for Bevis Marks Synagogue, to open Willesden Jewish Cemetery as a place of heritage for the public, to open a Holocaust Education and Learning Centre in Huddersfield and to refresh and expand the Beth Shalom Holocaust Centre in Nottinghamshire.
 In August 2019, the Imperial War Museum announced plans to spend over £30m on a new set of galleries over two floors at its London site covering the Holocaust and its importance in World War II.
 The galleries are set to open in 2021 and will replace the existing permanent Holocaust exhibition.
 The government is contributing £75m to the planned UK Holocaust Memorial.

 The government is funding the anti-prejudice charities, the Anne Frank Trust and Kick it Out and has provided significant funding via the Office for Students to tackle religious-based hate crime in higher education.
 In September 2019, the government announced a grant of £100,000 to the Antisemitism Policy Trust to produce videos to combat antisemitism online.
 In September 2019, Robert Jenrick, the newly appointed Secretary of State for Housing, Communities and Local Government said "I will use my position as Secretary of State to write to all universities and local authorities to insist that they adopt the IHRA definition at the earliest opportunity...and use it when considering matters such as disciplinary procedures.
 Failure to act in this regard is unacceptable."

 According to a survey conducted by the Campaign Against Antisemitism in June 2024, 84% of British Jews believe that authorities are not doing enough to address antisemitic incidents and to penalize those responsible.
 In September 2024, UK Prime Minister Keir Starmer announced a mandatory Holocaust education program.
 In October 2024, the UK Department for Education announced it was allocating £7 million to fighting antisemitism in schools and universities.

+In March 2026, the UK government made public that it plans to conduct an independent review into antisemitism in England's schools and colleges.
+According to an official statement, the review will examine how educational institutions prevent and respond to antisemitic incidents, taking into account testimonies of Jewish pupils and staff.

+£250m of additional government funding, spread over three years, was announced by the Home Office in July 2026.